 The board has adopted a written policy relating to the nominating and governance committee's review and approval of transactions with related persons that are required to be disclosed in proxy statements by SEC regulations ("related person transactions").
 A "related person" is defined under the applicable SEC regulations and includes our directors, executive officers and 5% or more beneficial owners of our common stock.
 The Corporate Secretary administers procedures adopted by the board with respect to related person transactions and, unless approval of the transaction is delegated to another committee or required by the full board, the committee reviews and approves all such transactions.
 At times, it may be advisable to initiate a transaction before the committee has evaluated it, or a transaction may begin before discovery of a related person's participation.
 In such instances, management consults with the chairman of the committee to determine the appropriate course of action.
-Approval of a related person transaction requires the affirmative vote of the majority of disinterested directors on the committee.
-In approving any related person transaction, the committee must determine that the transaction is fair and reasonable to PCA.
-The committee periodically reports on its activities to the board.
-The written policy relating to the committee's review and approval of related person transactions is available on our website at www.packagingcorp.com under Investor Relations - Corporate Governance.
+Approval of a related person transaction requires the affirmative vote of the majority of disinterested directors on the committee periodically reports on its activities to the board.
+The written policy relating to the committee's review and approval of related person transactions is available on our website at www.packagingcorp.com under Investors - Corporate Governance.